Efficient Estimation of Sensor Biases for the 3-Dimensional Asynchronous Multi-Sensor System: Simulation Results

+{ In this subsection, we evaluate the estimation performance of the proposed BCD algorithm in the noisy case.
+Note that the global optimality in the noisy case is generally hard to examine, as the global solution of the corresponding problem is unknown.
+However, our numerical results show that the solution found by the BCD algorithm achieves a pretty satisfactory estimation performance.

-We use the root mean square error (RMSE) as the estimation performance metric and the root of hybrid Cramer-Rao lower bound (RHCRLB) \cite{Noam2009tightness,Fortunati2011Least} as the performance benchmark.
-The RMSEs and RHCRLBs are obtained by averaging 100 independent Monte Carlo runs.
-In all simulations, the penalty parameter $\rho$ in the ADMM algorithm (i.e., Algorithm \ref{alg:admm}) is set to be the average of the diagonal elements of matrix $\bm{H}^T_{\vartheta}\bm{Q}\bm{H}_{\vartheta}$ (see \eqref{eq:qcqp}).
-The proposed BCD algorithm is terminated when the maximum difference between two consecutive BCD iterates is less than $10^{-5}$.
-Notice that the ADMM algorithm is utilized for solving problem \eqref{eq:qcqp_ref}, which requires a higher numerical precision since angle variables are represented in terms of \eqref{eq:x}.
-The ADMM algorithm is terminated when both primal and dual residuals are less than $10^{-9}$.
-All simulations are done on a laptop (Intel Core i7) with Matlab2018b.
-Next, we will compare our proposed BCD algorithm with the above three approaches under different setups. }}
+In the rest of simulations, we use the root mean square error (RMSE) as the estimation performance metric.
+The root of hybrid Cramer-Rao lower bound (RHCRLB) \cite{Noam2009tightness,Fortunati2011Least} is used as the performance benchmark.} The RMSEs and RHCRLBs in all of the following figures are obtained by averaging 100 independent Monte Carlo runs.
+We will compare the proposed BCD algorithm with the aforementioned three approaches under different setups. }}

-\subsection{Estimation Performance Comparison}
+\subsubsection{Estimation Performance Comparison}